tetris245/tetris245/README.md

 ==================
 Changes for future version

-* Removed lobby buttons in Chat Room Search (Tip: ute EBCH, that can be loaded from FBC - it will provide you a lobby selector)
+* Removed lobby buttons in Chat Room Search (Tip: use EBCH, that can be loaded from FBC - it will provide you a lobby selector including the asylum)